bhishekarora/human_twin_msteams/README.md

 - Seamless integration with Microsoft Teams via PyCam

 This advanced version aims to provide a fully autonomous meeting experience, where the human twin can actively participate in discussions, respond to context, and maintain natural interaction without manual intervention.

+Want full code or want me to get involved in your MVP , mail me at arora.abhishek@outlook.com